-The finish of every surface contributes to the overall effect, so think of your walls, worktops, floor and units as a single palette in order to create a harmonious, individual space.
+The finish of every surface contributes to the overall effect of your modern kitchen, so think of your kitchen walls, worktops, floor and kitchen cabinet doors as a single palette in order to create a harmonious, individual space.

 Versatile and sophisticated, kitchens in these tones can be livened up with some strategically placed, bright accessories such as painted ceramics or glassware, which add an energising hit of colour.

 If you do want to include a vibrant colour, consider applying it in an alcove, on a single feature wall or even as a backdrop to a glass splashback.
 Wallpaper works similarly well as a feature wall, adding personality without overwhelming the space.
 See our other articles for more inspiration on kitchen backsplash ideas.